Hotarubi no Mori e: Manga

 The author, Yuki Midorikawa, explained in the postscript of the Aizoban Hotarubi no Mori e reprint that the idea for the story came to her more easily than for any other work up until that point.
 Although she had been planning to write a story as challenging as Hotarubi no Mori e once she had gained more experience writing manga, she decided to undertake the project sooner when the idea for the story suddenly came to her.
 Afraid that she might lose the idea, she promptly began to draw it, and Midorikawa's writing progressed smoothly despite having numerous conflicting ideas for the development of the story.

 The story came from Midorikawa's desire to draw several scenes.
 She was interested in drawing a scene where a boy dodges a girl who is falling towards him.
 She also wanted to draw a shadowy summertime forest, which would allow her to expand the range of tones and blacks used in the manga.
 A third inspiration was the desire to depict a more tranquil summer festival than those she had drawn before.
-She was also eager to create the mask worn by Gin at the festival, which resembled the face of a fox whose typical slitted eyes were replaced by oval ones to give the mask a "creepy" hybrid fox-primate appearance.
+She was also eager to create the mask worn by Gin at the festival, which resembled the face of a fox whose typical slit eyes were replaced by oval ones to give the mask a "creepy" hybrid fox-primate appearance.

 The supernatural love story between Hotaru and Gin is considered a starting point for Midorikawa's best known work, Natsume's Book of Friends, which also depicts ill-fated interactions between humans and yōkai (sometimes referred to as ayakashi).
 In both stories, differences in lifespan and other insurmountable barriers mar their relationships and attempts to understand each other.

 Prior to the anime film's theatrical release in 2011, Midorikawa published an additional chapter to the story, Hotarubi no Mori e Tokubetsuhen.
 Since the original story was already complete and she initially felt uncomfortable about adding to it, she opted instead to expand on the story from Gin's perspective.